 Planning observation: Developers have applied for planning permission for a new hotel in Kearn’s Place, just off Old Kilmainham.

-The site should be developed, but this proposal seems like a mad idea.
+The site should be developed for housing, which is permitted in the zoning.
+This proposal seems like a mad idea.

 Here’s the planning observation I submitted against the development:

 I am writing in opposition to the proposed hotel development on Kearn’s Place/Old Kilmainham (4623/19).